EnjoyYourBan/cpp-input-playback/README.md

 - libXtst / X11

 ## Planned Content
-- save inputs to file for later usage
 - a system that highlights your inputs as they are input
-- held keys, and release timings
-- loading from file
 - non auto-playback